DSL Reference

 5# Optional file-level global setup6globalSetup {7 anvil.spawnAnvil(fork: "https://eth.llamarpc.com")8}9

-10# One or more suites11suite mySuite {12 # Suite configuration, setup blocks, fixtures, benchmarks13}Comments begin with # and extend to the end of the line.
+10# One or more suites (declare suite is required)11declare suite mySuite performance timeBased sameDataset: true {12 # Suite configuration, setup blocks, fixtures, benchmarks13}Comments begin with # and extend to the end of the line.
 They can appear anywhere in the file.

 1# This is a full-line comment2

-3suite example {4 warmup: 100 # Inline comment after a value5
+3declare suite example performance timeBased sameDataset: true {4 warmup: 100 # Inline comment after a value5

 6 bench myBench {7 go: doSomething() # After expressions too8 }9}Import standard library modules at the top of your file before any other blocks.
 Multiple imports are allowed.